Leonardus

 • the GMP library

-To build the artifacts and run all end2end tests:
+To build the CLI artifacts and run all end2end tests:

 make e2e

-Optionally install Doxygen and LaTeX to generate the HTML documentation
+Optionally install Doxygen, LaTeX, Drawio and cloc to generate the HTML

 To run all examples: